 Traditional wood-burning fireplaces only convert 15% of wood into useful heat, whereas newer ones are able to increase that number to 75%.

-Many people enjoy their older fireplaces for the aesthetics that comes with having a real fireplace burning real wood, but these newer options still include real wood burning.
+Many people enjoy their older fireplaces for the aesthetics that come with having a real fireplace burning real wood, but these newer options still include real wood burning.
 The difference is that their design utilizes combustion and air circulation much more efficiently than older types.

 If You Want to Try a Different Fuel Source